 Maryland Physicians Care offers medical coverage and health benefits that are close to home.
-This coverage includes access to primary and urgent care visits, pregnancy and new mother benefits, specialists care, pharmacy coverage, primary mental health services, vision and dental care (including adults), and more.
+This coverage includes access to primary and urgent care visits, pregnancy and new mother benefits, specialists care, pharmacy coverage, primary mental health services, vision and dental care* (including adults), and more.
+MPC’s participation in the HealthChoice program is available to Maryland Children’s Health Program or MCHP qualified recipients.
 Members can work within MPC’s network of doctors to find the care that is right for them.

 Free vision care for adults (age 21 and older)